Unbundling of the employment relationship

 Most of these restrictions are mainly related to the employer, who cannot give notice to an employee without good cause, and the employee cannot just leave overnight, but remains bound by the notice period.
 We have already dealt with notice in more detail.
 Let’s now look at other ways.

-On the part of the employee, such a situation can arise if the employer fails to pay his salary or wages even 15 days after they are due.
+On the part of the employee, such a situation may arise if the employer fails to pay his or her salary or wages even 15 days after they are due.
 The second reason is a serious threat to the employee’s health and the impossibility of performing suitable work.

 In these cases, although the employment relationship ends immediately, the employee is entitled to be paid by the employer a salary or wage equivalent to the average monthly earnings for the normal period of notice.